-Prairie Paws Animal Shelter can MicroChip your pet !!
+Prairie Paws Animal Shelter can microchip your pet !!
 Just come on in during business hours.
 Call us at 785-242-2967 for pricing (currently $15.00 plus tax) and watch our Facebook page for specials.
 Most of the dogs and nearly all of the cats entering our Shelter are without proper identification.
 Did you know that according to a study conducted by the American Veterinary Medical Association, dogs are 2.5 times more likely and cats are a whopping 21.4 times more likely to be returned to their home from a shelter if they have a registered microchip?
-This life saving process is affordable and easy to do and can make the difference of getting your pet back home.
+This life-saving process is affordable and easy to do and can make the difference in getting your pet back home.

 Dog and cat microchipping is a simple procedure.
 A medical professional simply injects a microchip for pets, about the size of a grain of rice (12mm), beneath the surface of your pet’s skin between the shoulder blades.
 The process is similar to a routine shot, takes only a few seconds, and your pet will not react any more than he would to a vaccination.
 No anesthetic is required.

 There are many misunderstandings and myths about microchipping out there.
 Here are the top five things you probably didn’t know about microchips:

 1. A microchip does NOT store any of your information.
-The only piece of information that that a microchip contains is a unique nine, 10, or 15-digit number (think of it as your pet’s social security number).
+The only piece of information that a microchip contains is a unique nine, 10, or 15-digit number (think of it as your pet’s social security number).
 In order for the microchip to work, it must be registered in an online registry like the free Found Animals Microchip Registry.
 Without a registration, the microchip is just a useless piece of internal jewelry for your cat or dog.
 An unregistered microchip in a pet is extremely hard to trace back to the owner, and a busy shelter may not have the time or resources to track down that information.
 Remember: the registration needs to be updated if you ever move or change your phone number.